People

 Research

-- At Coventry University, I worked on externally funded research projects, including the avionics/GNC design for a ducted fan UAV project funded by European Union regional fund (Pii project), Innovate UK project Assured CAV Parking and consultancies including a tailplane stall investigation consultancy for AIBN (Air Investibation Board Norway).
+At Coventry University, I worked on externally funded research projects, including the avionics/GNC design for a ducted fan UAV project funded by the European Union regional fund (Pii project), Innovate UK project Assured CAV Parking with Horiba Mira and consultancies including a tailplane stall investigation consultancy for AIBN (Accident Investigation Board Norway).

-- At the University of Surrey, I worked on the real time implementation of low computational optimal spacecraft attitude control on an air bearing platform, which was fun the FP6 ASTRONET EU funded Marie Curie network.
-I also led the guidance, navigation and control part of EPSRC project AAReST and was also co-I during my time in Surrey for STFC funded project STRaND-2 with a focus on the relative attitude and orbit control for in-orbit inspection.
+At the University of Surrey, I worked on the real time implementation of low computational optimal spacecraft attitude control on an air bearing platform and on satellite simulators of Surrey Satellite Technology Ltd (SSTL) as part of the FP6 ASTRONET EU funded Marie Curie network/consortium.
+I also led the guidance, navigation and control part of EPSRC project AAReST (reconfigurable space telescope) and was also co-I during my time in Surrey for STFC funded project STRaND-2 with a focus on the relative attitude and orbit control for a satellite formation, including in-orbit inspection.

 Publications